Updated October 11, 2023

 - Data Collection: Site Engineers and Fieldworkers collect the data using various high-sensor cameras and measurements.

 - Strategic Planning: Collected data can be of two types of raster images and vector data points such as coordinates.
 A team of GIS managers and analysts sit together to plan on the deliverables.

 - Data Analysis: GIS analysts, GIS developers, and Technicians work together along with the architects to deal with the analysis and the analytics part of the work.

 - Data Visualizations: GIS Technicians and Analysts, with the help of BI consultants, work on the byproduct of the visualizations post-processing and analysis of spatial data.

 - Data Rollout: The final product is then rolled out to the end consumers and strategic partner/costumers with recent updated mapping and navigation Info.
 Consumers also have the option to report back to work with various feedbacks and comments.

 People, Data, Hardware, Software/Applications, and Methods.

 The above Infographic is added to showcase the general components of GIS in an interactive image format.

 This is one of the important factors in Geographic Information Systems.
-GIS technology will be handicapped without this component.
+This technology will be handicapped without this component.
 It ranges right from the people who work on complex geospatial databases to the consumers who use maps daily.

 Collecting and managing accurate spatial data is the most valuable and essential component in setting up any GIS.
 Primarily it is classified into vector and raster data.
 Vector data is all about coordinates and shapes.
 However, raster data is all about satellite imagery sources.
 Organizations and institutions also use cloud and Database Management Systems to manage geospatial data.

 The hardware complements the software part of the system.
-The software comprises of query building and handling tools, Database Management Systems to store the geospatial data, an Input and edit tool to manipulate geospatial data and a Graphical User Interface for easy access to the geospatial data from the frontend.
+The software comprises query building and handling tools, Database Management Systems to store the geospatial data, an Input and edit tool to manipulate geospatial data and a Graphical User Interface for easy access to the geospatial data from the frontend.
 ESRI is a giant that has ArcGIS to its name.
 Some organizations also have their proprietary software.
 Open-source software like QGIS is well known among students and beginners in the field of GIS.